igr/ether/README.md

 Cool thing here is that provided lambda ONLY listens to events in the context of the _current_ execution.
 It is NOT a global listener.
 Again, ONLY events that are created by pipes executed during this operation will be handled.
 This is cool when we want to have a listener that is only active during the current operation (non-blocking request/response)

+⭐️ Pipes are never invoked directly - there must be an event that triggers the execution.
+Only `Ether` executes pipes.

 ⭐️ `Ether` is distributed!
 Pipes may be placed on different nodes:

 ![](./doc/mesh-2.png)